wolfSSL/osp/qt/README_v515.md

 ### SSL unit tests

-The Qt SSL unit tests can be found from the root qt5 directory: `qt5/qtbase/tests/auto/network/ssl/`
+The Qt SSL unit tests can be found from the root qt5 directory:

+`qt5/qtbase/tests/auto/network/ssl/`

 To run a single SSL test (i.e. qsslcipher) from the test ssl directory:
 ```
 ./qsslcipher
 ```

-#### wolfSSL unite test
+#### wolfSSL unit test
 When you set up wolfSSL unit test, please prepare the following step before it runs:
 1. Prepare a PC to run OpenSSL command
 2. Copy server-cert.pem and server-key.pem in qssl_wolf folder to the PC